SKIN CANCER TREATMENTS

 A flap has its own blood supply unlike a skin graft.
 Flaps are useful in reconstructing defects with poor vascularity, exposed vital structures and where skin grafts are inappropriate or would lead to a poor cosmetic outcome.
 Flaps are also useful in reconstructing defects where post-operative radiotherapy is planned as they are less susceptible to the ill effects of radiotherapy compared to skin grafts.
 Flaps can be either local, regional, distant or free.
 A local flap is composed of tissue adjacent to the defect.
 A regional flap is from the same anatomical region as the defect eg. forehead flap for nasal reconstruction.
 A distant flap is from a different part of the body, away from the region of the defect eg. pectoralis major flap in head and neck reconstruction.
 A free flap is completely detached from the body and connected to vessels close to the defect to re-establish its blood supply and allow it to survive.

 Sentinel lymph node biopsy (SLNB) is a staging investigation for malignant melanoma.
 Malignant melanoma can spread through the lymphatic vessels to the surrounding lymph nodes, either in the head & neck, axilla or groin.
 Involvement of the lymph node can be identified through clinical examination if it is large enough however microscopic involvement can only be identified through SLNB.
-If your SLNB test is positive, then you will be offered clearance of the lymph node basin to prevent regional recurrence of melanoma.
+If your SLNB test is positive, then you will be referred to an oncologist for consideration for further treatment.

 What does SLNB involve ?